igoramadas/expresser/README.md

 If the `Settings.App.paas` setting is enabled, the Mail module will automatically figure out the SMTP details for the following email services: SendGrid, Mandrill, Mailgun.

+The example below shows how to load the "login.html" template, parse and update its keywords {user} with igor and {registrationDate} with the current date, and send a login confirmation email to the user.
+The "from" address will be the default "from" address set on the settings.

+    var expresser = require("expresser");
+    var template = expresser.mail.getTemplate("login");
+    var keywords = {username: "igor", registrationDate: new Date()}
+    var loginMessage = expresser.mail.parseTemplate(template, keywords);

+    expresser.mail.send(loginMessage, "Login confirmation", "mailto@igor.com");

 ### Sockets
 *   Wrapper for the Socket.IO module

 The Sockets module is handled automatically by the App module.
-If you want to disable it, set the `Settings.Sockets.enabled` settings to false.
+If you want to disable it, set the `Settings.Sockets.enabled` setting to false.

 ### Twitter